Connecting to Cloud Storage Buckets

 where local-data-dir is a local path to your data.
 For example:$HOME/your-data

-Giving your Cloud TPU access to Cloud Storage
+Give your Cloud TPU access to Cloud Storage

-Authorize the Cloud TPU Service Account
+Authorize the Cloud TPU service account

 Using fine-grained ACLs for Cloud TPU (Recommended)

-If you store training data on Cloud Storage, the Cloud TPU Service Account needs read and write permission on the bucket.
+If you store training data on Cloud Storage, the Cloud TPU service account needs read and write permission on the bucket.

 Console